Ski Montcalm

 Ski Montcalm is an alpine ski resort in Rawdon, Québec, Canada.
 The mountain, which is in the Lanaudière region, has operated since 1969.
-The ski area is distributed on three mountainsides, with twenty-four trails.
+The ski area is distributed on three mountainsides, with twenty-nine trails.
 Ski Montcalm is a member of the Quebec Ski Area Association (ASSQ).

 History

 Ski Montcalm was opened by Tadek Barnowski in 1969, just a few years after immigrating from Poland.
 Ski Montcalm is one of the few hills that remains family-owned, Barnowski having passed the ownership down to his children, John and Joanna.

 A covered ramp was installed before the beginning of the 2019 ski season, allowing young skiers to get up the training hill more comfortably.
 This type of technology is a first in Canada.
-A similar covered ramp was installed in Europe at Chamonix.
+A similar covered ramp was installed at Chamonix in France.

 During the 2019-2020 winter season, there are numerous activities organized by the ski resort to celebrate their 50th year in operation.

 In 2019, Ski Montcalm has joined the OuiCanSki program, the goal of which is to initiate new Canadians to snow sports.